 6. I use plain shredded coconut because we don't have sweetened coconut in Australia.
 I really didn't miss any sweetness in this cake!

 7. Oven: For standard ovens without a fan inside, increase to 200C/390F.

 You don't need to fully line the baking pan, just most of the base.
 The sides will be fine.

-This can also be made in a 20cm/8" springform pan which will make a cake suitable for cutting in half to fill with frosting.
+This can also be made in a 2 x 20-22.5 cm/8" or 9" pan, bake for 35 minutes or until skewer inserted in the middle comes out clean .
 This recipe makes plenty of frosting for the inside, sides and top of a round cake!